-Moreover, the value of additional safeguards inherent in a predeprivation evidentiary hearing conducted by the Supervising Judge are fundamental.
+Moreover, the value of additional safeguards inherent in a pre-deprivation evidentiary hearing conducted by the Supervising Judge are fundamental.
 Our legal system "assumes that adversarial testing will ultimately advance the public interest in truth and fairness."
 Polk County v.
 Dodson, 454 U.S. 312, 318 (1981).
-Here, there is no greater proof of this time-honored truism than in this case, where
+Here, there is no greater proof of this time-honored truism than in this case, where lack of participation resulted in a Report that misrepresented the truth of his actions with respect to misconduct.

 Finally, while the Commonwealth certainly has an interest in uncovering child sexual abuse wherever and whenever it occurs, the administrative burden of affording those criticized in the Grand Jury Report with the right to an evidentiary hearing is minimal.
-Contrary to the Supervising Judge's description in his Opinion, is not seeking to wreak havor during Grand Jury proceedings.
-Nor do his arguments bear any relation to Grand Jury proceedings leading up to the issuance of a Presentment, after which the full panoply of constitutional rights are afforded to the accused.
-Rather, in the absence of an invitation to testify in Grand Jury proceedings leading to the is simply seeking an evidentiary issuance of a Report, hearing before the Supervising Judge at which time the truth of the allegations in the Report can be determined prior to publication.
+Contrary to the Supervising Judge's description in his Opinion, is not seeking to wreak havoc during grand jury proceedings.
+Nor do his arguments bear any relation to grand jury proceedings leading up to the issuance of a Presentment, after which the full panoply of constitutional rights are afforded to the accused.
+Rather, in the absence of an invitation to testify in grand jury proceedings leading to the issuance of a Report, is simply seeking an evidentiary hearing before the Supervising Judge at which time the truth of the allegations in the Report can be determined prior to publication.
 This should prove to be of minimal burden to the Commonwealth, which has already assembled the evidence and presented it to the Grand Jury.
 Such a procedure would not be inconsistent with the Investigating Grand Jury Act, which vests the Supervising Judge with the power to accept some, all, or none of the information in the Report.
-Pa.C.S. § 4552(b).
-Moreover, if the General Assembly intended the Supervising Judge to be powerless to stop the publication of a Grand Jury report known to contain false information, it would be inconsistent with the Pennsylvania Constitution and this Court's description of the important role of the Supervising Judge.
+See 42 Pa.C.S. § 4552(b).
+Moreover, if the General Assembly intended the Supervising Judge to be powerless to stop the publication of a grand jury report known to contain false information, it would be inconsistent with the Pennsylvania Constitution and this Court's description of the important role of the Supervising Judge.
 See In re Dauphin County Fourth Investigating Grand Jury, 19 A.3d 491, 503 (Pa.
 2011) ("The very power of the grand jury, and the secrecy in which it must operate, call for a strong judicial hand in supervising the proceedings.").
-Finally, the allegations in the Report are decades old, and the apparent desire to issue the Report prior to the expiration of the current legislative session should not constitute the type of urgency that warrants the permanent smearing of the innocent.
+Finally, the allegations in the Report are decades old, and the apparent desire to issue the Report prior to the expiration of the summer legislative session should not constitute the type of urgency that warrants the permanent smearing of the innocent.